 - Article 1.
-Undergraduates at this university must acquire the 4 credits of General English and meet the English Proficiency Standard set by the university to be qualified for graduation.
+Undergraduates at this university must fulfill the 4 credits of General English and meet the English

+Proficiency Standard set by the university to be qualified for graduation.
 Students are required to take General English courses level by level.
-Skipping any level of course is not accepted.
+Skipping any level of course is not accepted unless the Center for EMI Teaching Excellence approves it.
 The English Proficiency Standard is defined elsewhere. - Article 2.
 Applicable Parties: This regulation applies to all undergraduate students at this university, including regular, transfer, and international students.
 The regulation for students in the Department of Foreign Languages and Literature is defined elsewhere.